mindthump/python_app_framework/README.md

 This also includes my initialize_logging() function.
 It sets up a slightly more complex logging than the basic, but nothing too complex.
 It can act as a pseudo-singleton, and can be extended pretty easily.

-My organization's policy makes getting libraries installed on all the clients difficult (nor can I use virtual environments), so I just carry them around myself.
-The "toolbox" directory allows me to "locally install" library modules rather than rely on them being installed in the python site-packages.
-I did not check in the libraries themselves.
+Once upon a time, an organizational policy made getting libraries installed on all the Jenkins clients difficult and I couldn't use virtual environments.
+My **toolbox directory** concept allows me to "locally install" library modules rather than rely on them being installed in _site-packages_.
+This makes the application somewhat self-contained: it could be downloaded from a repository and run with a stock python installation.
+The framework by default puts all toolbox libraries on sys.path.

-For the sample app, you should have requests, ConfigArgParse, and pathlib2 (I'm forced to use python 2.7).
-While IMO the best way is through venv or similar, in my situation I could not use that so I needed to "carry around" the required libraries in the project itself.
+For the sample app, you should have requests, ConfigArgParse, and pathlib2 (I'm forced to use python 2.7) -- to save space I did not check those libraries into this repo.
+Use a venv, or install libraries locally using something like (in the project root):

-To install libraries locally use something like:

 > pip install --target ./toolbox *requests*